ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-kaitamas01/writing/proposals/show_proposal_one.md

 ## 🏁 One Sentence Pitch

  - The pitch of my podcast episode is going to be touching on different types of majors, why people pick the college that leads up to picking their major, and why they picked their major.

 ## 🔬 Show Details

 - **Title**: Undecided choices
-- **Host**: Kai
+- **Host**: Kai Tamas
 - **Guest**: First year Dean Erin O'Day Frye

 ## 📝 Show Objectives